MissionToPsyche-Iridium/iridium_20b_vr_game-se/README.md

 3. Navigate to the library in headset.
 4. Find the "Unknown sources" tab on the bottom left navigation bar.
    ![ss3](https://github.com/MissionToPsyche-Iridium/iridium_20b_vr_game-se/blob/main/MissionToPsycheIridium/Assets/ss3.JPG?raw=true)
 5. Select game to launch!

+### Using Unity
+if you would like to build this in Unity, The version used was 2022.3.47f1 LTS.

 ## Screenshots